So, you’re looking for the best Chromebooks for kids.

-What the difference between the Duo Core and Quad Core is simply the number of cores.
-The quad core has double the cores of the Duo Core, which means it can execute more tasks more efficiently.
+The Quad Core has double the cores of the Duo Core, which means it can execute more tasks more efficiently and quickly.

 With a more powerful processor, it unlocks the potential of this laptop and brings it to the next level.
 You can multitask and launch apps much more efficiently.
 The performance also goes up a notch.
 Startup times are much shorter.